Biology 1 (8772.3)

 3. Participate in at least 80% of practical sessions, unless extenuating circumstances prevent this.
 Students should notify the convener when laboratory sessions are missed, and provide documenation for missed sessions.

 The contact hours for each student consists of 44 hours of lectures and laboratory classes for this unit.
-The remaining 106 hours of the nominal workload should be used to prepare for lectures, laboratories and assessments.
+The remaining 106 hours of the nominal workload should be used to prepare for lectures, laboratories and completion of assessments.

 Attendance at all practical sessions is compulsory.
 If students are unable to attend a session due to ill-health or extenuating circumstances, it is important that the student contacts the unit convener, and supplies appropriate documentation for laboratory sessions that are missed.
 It is expected that students will have attended at least 80% of laboratory sessions.